 The Africa Adventure Company is a boutique operator handling soup-to-nuts logistics for their clients, and they are small enough that they can offer extremely personalized experiences.
 Their focus is deep, educational experiences.
 For families, they have extensive conversations with parents so they can understand how to make a trip special for each member of the family.
 Contact Africa Adventure directly for more information.

 We can help with everything from sourcing accommodations to directing you to our list of vetted family-friendly tour operators offering exceptional experiences for all ages.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Editor’s Note: Photos by The Africa Adventure Company.